python-trio/trio/docs/source/reference-io.rst

 Trio provides a set of abstract base classes that define a standard interface for unidirectional and bidirectional byte streams.

 Why is this useful?
-It lets you write generic protocol implementations that can work over arbitrary transports, and easily create complex transport configurations.
+Because it lets you write generic protocol implementations that can work over arbitrary transports, and easily create complex transport configurations.
 Here's some examples:

 * :class:`trio.SocketStream` wraps a raw socket (like a TCP connection over the network), and converts it to the standard stream interface.